 In sub folder permission, admin can assign List, Read, Write, Delete and Share permission to the user.

-Once defined the permissions, when the user logs in web portal or clients, it will have access to the team folder, with the permission defined.
+Once defined the permissions, when the user logs in web portal or clients, it will have access to the folder under the team folder, with the permission defined.

 Notice: After one user is added in the subfolder permission, only the users explicitly defined in the subfolder permission list can access the subfolder.
 If another user can access team folder, but not defined in the subfolder permission list, he can't access the sub folder anymore.